frida/frida-website/_posts/2018-07-12-frida-12-0-released.markdown

 ### CLI tools

-One thing that caused a bit of confusion in the past is the fact that our Python bindings also came with some CLI tools.
+One thing that caused a bit of confusion in the past was the fact that our Python bindings also came with some CLI tools.
 Frida is a toolkit for building tools, and even though we provide a few sample tools it should be up to you if you want to have them installed.

-Up until now this meant anyone building a tool using our Python bindings would end up depending on *colorama*, *prompt_toolkit*, and *pygments*, because our CLI tools happen to depend on those.
+Up until now this meant anyone building a tool using our Python bindings would end up depending on *colorama*, *prompt-toolkit*, and *pygments*, because our CLI tools happen to depend on those.

 Well, that changes now.
 If you do: